• How much does it cost to live in Argentina?

 To receive any type of visa you will need a notarized copy of your birth certificate, your criminal records from your home country, a copy of your fingerprints and a copy of your criminal record in Argentina (or lack therein — you can get both at your local police station along with a ‘certificate of residence,’ which will later delivered by a police officer to your home) four passport photos and the processing fee, which starts at US$100.
 Depending on the type of visa you are seeking, you may also need to present financial paperwork, a health certificate and open a local bank account.

 The bottom line is that Argentina is a huge country with a relatively small population; as long as you’re not indigent or a hardened criminal (and maybe even if you are) you can probably find a way to stay in the country.
-In practice, the immigration process isn’t always efficient or easy, but if you have the wherewithal and patience to get a long-term visa, you should be able to.
+In practice, the immigration process to get a long-term visa isn’t always efficient or easy — the main requirements are wherewithal and patience.

 Keep in mind that, that unless you have a really good lawyer doing your paperwork for you, you will inevitably experience a few headaches along the way.
 Once it is all over though, five years after receiving your National Identity Card (DNI), you can apply for Argentine citizenship.